-REV. DEHZAD: Well, all the texts, that talk about love.
+REV. DEHZAD: Well, all the texts that talk about love.
 Without question, the greatest of the Commandments in the New Testament is to love thy neighbor.
-So my religious tradition as an Anglican is not about punishment, it's about love.
+My religious tradition as an Anglican is not about punishment; it’s about love.

-MS. TIPPETT: The word love, obviously such an important thing to you because of what we've done to it in our culture, can sound sort of facile in a moment like this.
-I wonder if you can put any more words to what it means, you know, on the ground in your life, and in your work with refugees?
+MS. TIPPETT: The word “love” — obviously such an important thing to you because of what we’ve done to it in our culture — can sound sort of facile in a moment like this.
+I wonder if you can put any more words to what it means on the ground in your life, and in your work with refugees?

-REV. DEHZAD: Well, you know, it's a terrible thing, but when a human being, any of us, are stripped of everything but life itself, and those people then, by their sheer courage and their belief, rebuild their lives.
-It's a constant, constant reminder of the Resurrection.
+REV. DEHZAD: It’s a terrible thing, but when a human being, any of us, are stripped of everything but life itself, and those people then, by their sheer courage and their belief, rebuild their lives — it’s a constant, constant reminder of the Resurrection.
 I have watched this for so many years.
 I have been astounded at their strength and their courage.
-I'm not sure I would have it.
-And they become so much a part of my life and their stories.
+I’m not sure I would have it.
+They become so much a part of my life and their stories.
 And those stories and rebuilding their lives and reaching out are always about love.
-I mean, after some of the things that happened to refuges, how can you ever trust again?
+After some of the things that happened to refugees, how can you ever trust again?
 How could you ever trust another human being?
 But they do.
-It's a remarkable, remarkable lesson.
+It’s a remarkable, remarkable lesson.

 MS. TIPPETT: The Reverend Joan Dehzad.